dmcwo/ai-sandbox/ia-for-higher-education/copilot/README.md

 ### Core Files (Use These to Deploy)

-1. **`copilot-instructions.md`** (7,850 chars)
+1. **`copilot-instructions-FINAL.md`** ⭐ **USE THIS VERSION** (6,682 chars)
-   - Copy-paste into Copilot's instructions field
+   - Copy-paste into Copilot Studio's instructions field
+   - Verified under 8,000 character limit (1,318 char buffer)
-   - Complete system prompt optimized for 8K limit
-   - Preserves all core functionality
+   - Complete system prompt with all core functionality

+   *Note: Original `copilot-instructions.md` (9,095 chars) exceeded limit - use FINAL version instead*

 2. **`suggested-prompts.md`**
    - 6 conversation starters for Copilot